lostintangent/gistpad/README.md

 ### Wikis

-By default, when you create/manage a repository, GistPad will let you edit the repo like a remotely-accessible "file system".
-However, if you'd like to use the repo as a Roam-like wiki, that's composed of bi-directionally linked markdown pages, then you can indicate that the repo is a wiki in the following ways:
+By default, when you create/manage a GitHub repository, GistPad will let you edit it like a remotely-accessible "file system".
+However, if you'd like to use the repo as a Roam-like wiki, that's composed of bi-directionally linked markdown pages, then you can indicate that the repo is a wiki in one of the following ways:

 1. Including `wiki` in the repo's name (e.g. `lostintangent/gistpad-wiki`)
 1. Adding a `gistpad.json` or `.vscode/gistpad.json` file to the repo itself